Fully Dynamic All Pairs All Shortest Paths: Background

-Since a graph could have an exponential number of shortest paths, NPR introduced the compact \system described below (we briefly review it, referring the reader to~\cite{NPR14b} for more details).
+In the APASP problem, we need to maintain all shortest paths, and $G$ can have an exponential (in $n$) number of SPs.
+An \decremental algorithm for maintaining APASP was introduced in \cite{NPR14b} where the authors use a compact \system to handle the above case, which is described below (we briefly review it, referring the reader to~\cite{NPR14b} for more details).
 Let $d(x,y)$ denote the shortest path length from $x$ to $y$.